I feel like I’m losing my voice. Not literally. Just what makes me, well, me.

 Let’s face it, we all love receiving gifts and many of us enjoy gifting as well.
 I know I do.
-Nothing gives me more pleasure then finding the perfect gift for the special people in my life.
+Nothing gives me more pleasure than finding the perfect gift for the special people in my life.
 I’m sure I’ve got this from both my parents, they’ve shown me throughout my childhood and up until today to always give others what you’d like for yourself.
 Not everyone will enjoy the things you do, but you should always gift with good intentions.
-Unfortunately there are people who gift only out of obligation and it tends to show in the type of gift you receive.
+Unfortunately, there are people who gift only out of obligation and it tends to show in the type of gift you receive.

 You just gotta shake it off and do what you gotta do for your own soul.

 While you put together this Baklava, you have a lot of time on your hands to contemplate life.
 It’s a lot like this honey soaked pastry.

 Life is made up of so many different stages.
 While we’re kids, we can’t wait to grow up and move on to the next stage- to do all those glorious grown-uppy things.
 Be that fabulous put together adult we always imagine ourselves to be.

 Then you become an adult and you’re still waiting for that adult gene to kick in and change everything.